 Interested in staying East of the park gates?
 Check out our insider’s guide to staying in Canmore – another charming mountain community that neighbours Banff.

 7) There’s Snow Much to Ski and Do – From Apres to Off Day

 Springtime in Banff National Park is the holy grail for families that thrive in the outdoors.
 While the resort skiing is in its prime, other activities are waiting to be enjoyed.
 Tubing at Mt.
 Norquay is a family favourite.
 Ice walks to Johnston Canyon, dogsledding, winter hikes, snowshoeing, and the Banff Gondola are also sure to please.

 If the weather isn’t cooperating, you can move things indoors.
 Consider rock climbing at Sally Borden Fitness and Recreation, or Elevation Place in Canmore.
 Bowling at High Rollers is a popular past time (kids will love their pizza!) or head to the Douglas Fir for an evening at Banff’s only indoor waterslide.

 Learn a bit about Banff’s history with a dip at the Banff Upper Hot Springs, or a visit to the Whyte Museum of the Canadian Rockies.
-With the purchase of 3+ day SkiBig3 Lift Tickets, hot springs admission is complimentary while the admission to the Whyte Museum of the Canadian Rockies is available for a $5 local’s rate.
 The Cave and Basin National Historic Site is also well worth a visit to learn even more about the founding of Canada’s first national park.

 Ready to plan your perfect spring ski vacation to Banff National Park?
 Our in-destination Reservations Team is always happy to share their local knowledge and experience to help you find the best vacation package for your style and budget.
+Our SkiBig3 team will also assist you in ensuring you are prepared and safe for the duration of your stay.
 You can reach them by calling 1-844-754-2443.